azat-io/eslint-rule-benchmark/readme.md

       pull-requests: write
     steps:
       - uses: actions/checkout@v4
       - uses: actions/setup-node@v4
         with:
           node-version: '20'
       - run: npm ci
       - name: Run benchmark
         env:
           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
         run: npx eslint-rule-benchmark run
 ```

+## FAQ

+### How accurate are the measurements?

+The tool uses Tinybench with warmup phases and outlier filtering for high accuracy.

+### How It Works

+The tool uses [Tinybench](https://github.com/tinylibs/tinybench) for accurate and reliable benchmarking:

+- Warmup phase to minimize JIT compilation impact
+- Multiple iterations for statistical significance
+- Isolation of the tested rule from other rules
+- Outlier filtering (Tukey's fences method) for more stable and representative results, especially for maximum execution times.

+### Can I benchmark TypeScript rules?

+Yes!
+Native TypeScript support is included.

 ## Versioning Policy